 The child-centered approach or Brazelton’s method

-The main focus of the method is that your child sets the pace of training, so the actual age is less important than your child’s developmental readiness.
+The main focus of this method is that your child sets the pace of training, so the actual age is less important than your child’s developmental readiness.
 When the child is ready, parents can begin a series of ‘successive approximations’ leading up to successful potty use.

 How it works: